 Next, Dwayne challenged the ADSE team to increase and broaden the focus to Western Canada.
 Dwayne’s team rose to the challenge, and 2013 marked the first time ADSE took place at TRADEX in Abbotsford.
 Government officials and RCAF leadership were in attendance alongside Western companies and OEMs.
 In 2014, AIAC’s new Pacific division assumed leadership of the expo from the City of Abbotsford.

 The success of ADSE can be attributed to the strong support from the federal government department of Western Economic Diversification along with the British Columbian provincial government.
 This support, in addition to the various people and companies have ensured ADSE continues to grow.
 Local federal, provincial and municipal elected officials have been instrumental in engaging and motivating governments to participate in and support ADSE.
 Various local companies have supported ADSE and been able to help expand and energize the program.
 While it has been hard work, the event has proven successful in showcasing B.C. and Western Canadian aerospace capabilities; and now, it is the largest event of its kind west of the Ottawa valley.

 In 2017, ADSE was co-located in Abbotsford with the Canadian Business Aviation Association’s (CBAA) annual convention.
 Between the two shows, over 1,000 delegate attended, shining an even brighter spotlight on Canada’s – and Western Canada’s – aviation, aerospace and defence industries.

-ADSE has come a long way in seven short years, and in the words of the exhibition’s founder, Dwayne Lucas: “From humble beginnings great things happen.”
+ADSE has come a long way in nine short years, and in the words of the exhibition’s founder, Dwayne Lucas: “From humble beginnings great things happen.”